garrettgsb/react-express-boilerplate/README.md

 1. Open the express-back-end folder using the ```cd express-back-end``` command in the terminal.
 2. Install all dependencies using ```npm install``` in the terminal.
 3. Type the ```npm start``` command.

+### Future Features
+- A button on the planner tab to notify runners of any changes related to the running event, such as cancelation or time change.
+- A way for runners to record and track their time, possibly using an API from Fitbit, Strava or Apple Health.
+- Allowing users to change their profile picture.

+### Known Issues
+- The profile picture is a static image from the server.
+- The location selection for runs does not calculate automatically the distance between point A and point B yet.
+- This application hasn't been tested on other browsers besides Google Chrome yet.